GenesysCloudBlueprints/digital-messaging-translator-blueprint/blueprint/index.md

 1. Navigate to **Admin** > **Integrations** > **OAuth** > **Web Messages Implicit Client**.
 2. In your local blueprint repository, open the [config.js](https://github.com/GenesysCloudBlueprints/digital-messaging-translator-blueprint/blob/main/docs/scripts/config.js) file.
 Add the client ID from your OAuth client and specify the region where your Genesys Cloud organization is located, for example, `mypurecloud.ie` or `mypurecloud.com.au`.

-### Web messaging only: deploy the snippet to your website
+### Deploy the web messaging snippet to your website

 After you have created the Genesys Cloud objects, use a Messenger deployment to add a Messenger chat window to your website.